lindale-dev/lindale-dev.github.io/_posts/2020-09-16-regarding the Skatter v2 ETA.md

 ### Where we're at

-Most of the major features planned for v2 are done.
+The good news is that most of the major features planned for v2 are done.
 The last two major features in Skatter itself that need to be done are *Use other compositions as masks* and *Linked compositions*.

 The other big piece is the Library Browser and its Marketplace integration.
 We have made very good progress, and will soon start a Beta cycle once we get some content on the platform.